ertiqah/linkedin-mcp-runner/README.md

 ## Usage

-Once the tool is set up and Claude is restarted, you can ask Claude to publish posts to your LinkedIn profile.
+Once the tool is set up and Claude is restarted, you can ask Claude to publish posts to your LinkedIn profile or tweets to your Twitter account.

+### LinkedIn Usage

 **Basic Posting:**
 Simply tell Claude what text you want to post.